New regulations in place for Social media platforms, OTT, and digital media

 Union Trade and Commerce Minister Piyush Goyal

-Many in the west claim that Internet is the new Utility and must be a right of every citizen.
+Many in the west claim that the Internet is the new Utility and must be a right of every citizen.
 This is a fair demand.
-After all, the Internet as we know it today has evolved to be a veritable part of life and hence, denying Internet will disempower populations.
+After all, the Internet as we know it today has evolved to be a veritable part of life and hence, denying the Internet will disempower populations.
 At the same time, since the Internet should now be seen as a Utility, it must also be regulated as one.
 After all, power, water, roads, sewerages, ports, airports, etc are also considered utilities and are subject to comprehensive regulation to ensure that their services are provided equitably to all citizens.
 Similarly, we need strong legislation that will govern the services of these companies to ensure that all citizens have the right to access this service while their privacy, data, and views are also preserved.

 At the very least, India must bring in very strong regulation that will impose hefty fines on these companies (in the order of hundreds of millions of dollars) for breaking Indian laws, require that data of all Indian users be stored in India, and hold top company officials culpable to those policies that violate Indian law.
 India must not allow neo East India Companies to emerge.